DLesmes/AWS/intro/networks_governance_ml.md

 3. **Alerting:** Configure a CloudWatch alarm to trigger a notification if the number of failed login attempts exceeds a certain threshold within a specific time period.

 CloudWatch provides the tools you need to monitor, analyze, and respond to events in your AWS environment, ensuring the health, security, and performance of your applications and infrastructure.

+## Auto Scaling:  Your Elastic Compute Powerhouse  💪📈

+Auto scaling empowers you to dynamically adjust the number of your virtual machine instances based on pre-defined conditions.
+It's like having an elastic workforce for your applications!

+**Scale Up, Scale Down, Optimize ⬆️⬇️**

+Auto scaling allows you to:

+* **Increase Capacity:** Add more instances during peak demand, ensuring your applications can handle the load.
+* **Decrease Capacity:** Reduce the number of instances when demand is low, saving you money on unnecessary resources.

+**Benefits of Auto Scaling:  Availability, Resilience, and Savings 🎉**

+* **High Availability:** Keep your applications running smoothly, even during traffic spikes or unexpected failures.
+* **Fault Tolerance:** Automatically replace unhealthy instances, ensuring your applications remain resilient.
+* **Cost Optimization:** Pay only for the resources you actually need, optimizing your cloud spending. 💰

+**How Auto Scaling Works:  A Simple Breakdown**

+1. **Auto Scaling Group:** Create an auto scaling group to manage your instances.
+2. **Minimum Size:**  Define the minimum number of instances to keep running at all times.
+3. **Desired Capacity:** Specify the optimal number of instances based on your typical workload.
+4. **Maximum Size:**  Set the maximum number of instances your application can scale up to.
+5. **Load Balancing:** Use an AWS Load Balancer to automatically distribute traffic across the instances in your auto scaling group, ensuring even load distribution and high availability.

+**Beyond EC2: Auto Scaling for Other Services**

+Auto scaling isn&#39;t limited to EC2.
+Other AWS services like DynamoDB and Aurora also support auto scaling, giving you the flexibility to manage capacity for various types of workloads.

+Auto scaling is a key feature of AWS, enabling you to build highly scalable, resilient, and cost-efficient applications.